 We found 4 orthopedic surgeons who accept Medicare near Eden, NC.

-Dr. Scott McGinley's medical specialty is orthopedics/orthopedic surgery and sports medicine.
-He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. McGinley is a graduate of UMDNJ-New Jersey Medical School.
+Dr. Scott McGinley specializes in orthopedics/orthopedic surgery and sports medicine.
+He studied medicine at UMDNJ-New Jersey Medical School.
+Dr. McGinley accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments